slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Getting a lot of unnecessary things done is not productivity, it’s stupidity.

-Saying yes to everything is a quick road to mediocrity.
-Productivity is about attention management.
-You don’t need to optimise everything.
-20% of your effort will give you 80% of output and it may be more than enough.
+Saying yes to everything leads to mediocrity.
+Productivity is attention management.
+You don’t need to optimize everything.
+20% of effort often yields 80% of results, and that may be enough.
 Do less to achieve more.

 Hints:

-- Protect your time like your money.
-Protect your hours of real work.
-Take advantage of early hours in the day.
+- Protect your time like money.
+Guard real work hours and use early morning focus.
-- Focus on one to three outcomes per day (include one important but not urgent task) and tackle the most important one in the morning.
-Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
+- Focus on 1–3 outcomes per day (include one important but not urgent task) and tackle the most important first in the morning.
-- 80/20 is fractal: If 20% of the effort creates 80% of the value, 20% of the 20% of the effort makes 80% of 80% of the value.
-So 4% of the work you do may create 64% of the benefits!
+- 80/20 is fractal: 4% of work can create 64% of benefits.
-- Ruthless cut all the activities in your workday that aren’t producing value.
+- Ruthlessly cut activities that produce no value.
-- Always work with a specific purpose in mind.
-Set specific, measurable, realistic and time-based goals.
+- Always work with specific purpose.
+Set specific, measurable, realistic, time-bound goals.
-- Mind the process, not the results.
-For example, “finish report” might turn into “write report for 45 uninterrupted minutes.”
+- Mind the process, not just results (e.g., «write report for 45 uninterrupted minutes» instead of «finish report»).
-- Learn to focus and being fully present on what you are doing now.
+- Learn to focus and be fully present on the current task.
-- Work by layers: from functional to excellency.
+- Work in layers: functional first, then excellence.
-- Do things in batch.
-Interruption and switching between tasks costs too much.
-Reduce decision making on small tasks to a minimum and do it quickly and in bulk.
+- Batch similar tasks.
+Switching costs are high.
+Minimize small decisions—do them quickly and in bulk.
-- When a task will take you less than two minutes, just do it.
+- If a task takes <2 minutes, do it immediately.
-- Buy yourself time: delegate.
-Only operate from strengths: outsource your weaknesses.
-Focus on what you’re naturally good at and what you enjoy the most.
+- Buy time: delegate weaknesses, focus on strengths and what you enjoy most.
-- To get anything done quickly, ask a busy person to do it.
+- To get anything done fast, ask a busy person.

 > *"Don’t make 100 decisions when one will do."
 -- Peter Drucker [1909]*